-The biographical details of the Directors and senior management of the Company are set out in pages 30 to 34 under the paragraph headed "Directors' and Senior Management's Biographies" in this report.
+The biographical details of the Directors and senior management of the Company are set out on pages 28 to 32 under the paragraph headed "Directors' and Senior Management's Biographies" in this report.

 CONFIRMATION OF INDEPENDENT NON-EXECUTIVE DIRECTORS

 The Company has received the confirmation of independence pursuant to the Listing Rules from each of the independent non-executive Director and the Company considers such Directors to be independent from their date of appointment and up to the date of this report.